adamhamden/adamhamden.github.io/index.md

 ### Body Projector Interaction System

 > This project focused on developing a hands-free projector interaction system.
 I developed a system that utilizes structured lighting cameras to estimate skeletal pose, allowing for programs to use hand movements as inputs to a projected surface.
 This allows for interactions that do not require any special wearables.
 Source code can be found [here](https://github.com/adamhamden/BodyTrackingProjectorInteraction).

 &nbsp;

-## Orthogonal Constraints in Structural Probes

-> This project focused on reproducing and expanding on recent work in orthogonal constraints in structural probes ([original paper](https://aclanthology.org/2021.acl-long.36.pdf)).
-The primary research focuses on using structural probes for BERT embedding interpretability.
-We were able to reproduce the results, particularly showing that orthogonal constraints are less prone to memorization of training data when compared to unconstrained probes.
-We also extended this research with ablations studies exploring different distance metrics, loss functions, and evaluation metrics.
-Our results will be released soon.

-&nbsp;